-The European market leader in urban and suburban electric mobility!
-By signing with Mercedes-Benz Trucks on 20 May, ENGIE has become the first energy company to partner with the major manufacturers of heavy electric mobility.
+By signing with Mercedes-Benz Trucks on 20 May 2021, ENGIE has become the first energy company to partner with the major manufacturers of heavy electric mobility.
 But where do we stand in the development of the electric heavy vehicle fleet?
 What are the challenges facing manufacturers and energy providers?

-Low-emission zones are being set up, for example, to limit emissions of particulate matter and nitrogen oxides as well as noise pollution in the major metropolitan areas of six European countries.
 By 2025, this measure will concern all urban areas in France that have 150,000 inhabitants.
 In Europe, to meet the CO2 emission targets imposed by the EU, around 200,000 electric trucks will have to be on the road by 2030.
-This is a considerable challenge at a time when only 2,300 are currently on the roads, but the forthcoming reduction in operating costs, which will eventually be comparable to those of diesel, will change the situation.
+This is a considerable challenge at a time when only a few thousands are currently on the roads, but the forthcoming reduction in operating costs, which will eventually be comparable to those of diesel, will change the situation.

 It's a considerable challenge, making heavy mobility more complex to deploy in an electric fleet, compared to light vehicles.
 But what are the conditions for this deployment?

 670 000 electric bus and 66 000 electric trucks are driving around the world.
 (Source: IEA 2021)

 How can we promote electric mobility?